openhwgroup/core-v-mcu/docs/doc-src/high_level_architecture.rst

 Fabric Control Subsystem
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The Fabric Control (FC) subsystem is accesses the L2 TCDM Interconnect (the _fabric_) such that it sees all resources of the CORE-V-MCU in a single, flat memory space.
+The Fabric Control (FC) subsystem accesses the L2 TCDM Interconnect (the *fabric*) such that it sees all resources of the CORE-V-MCU in a single, flat memory space.
-The principle componet of the FC subsystem is the CV32E40P processor core.
+The sole component of the FC subsystem is the CV32E40P processor core.

 Micro-DMA Subsystem
 ~~~~~~~~~~~~~~~~~~~
 The micro-DMA (uDMA) manages data transfer to/from memory for a set of peripherals.
-Its connections to the L2 TCDM Interconnect provide low-latency access to the interleaved data memories.
+Its connections to the L2 TCDM Interconnect provide high-bandwidth, low-latency access to the interleaved data memories.
 Note that the uDMA cannot access the non-interleaved memories or the boot ROM.
 Peripherals supported by the uDMA are: